nomadic-ml/nomadic/README.md

 </p>

 <p align="center">
-  Nomadic is an enterprise-grade toolkit focused on parameter search for ML teams to continuously optimize compound AI systems, from pre to post-production.
+  Nomadic is an enterprise-grade toolkit by <a href="https://www.nomadicml.com/">NomadicML</a> focused on parameter search for ML teams to continuously optimize compound AI systems, from pre to post-production.
 Rapidly experiment and keep hyperparameters, prompts, and all aspects of your system production-ready.
 Teams use Nomadic to deeply understand their AI system's best levers to boost performance as it scales.
 </p>

 <p align="center">